 Another reason to pursue a product liability suit is if a product is recalled.
 If the manufacturer realized a product it released is defective in some way, it must recall that product and repay the people who bought it, depending on damages that it may have caused.
 This can happen with defective products in your home that you didn’t know could injure you, for example, Spray foam insulation which could cause serious fires.
 The spray is used thermal insulator, but it’s extremely flammable and can be ignited easily, especially if you are getting construction work in your home.

 What to Do Before Filing a Claim

-If you have been injured by a product and plan on filing suit, be sure to keep the evidence.
+If you or a loved one have been injured by a product and plan on filing suit, be sure to keep the evidence.
 This includes the product itself and anything that was affected by it.
 Take pictures of the situation before moving anything, so you can have solid proof in court of what happened.

 You will need to know specific information to be able to pursue a case.
 Find out the manufacturer, model, and a serial number of the product that was defective.
 If you still have the receipt from when you purchased the item, be sure to save it so you have a physical record.
 If someone needs to be taken to the hospital, make a note of the doctors, hospitals, and any other information that they give you at the hospital.

 Free Consultation With a Denver Product Liability Attorney is One Call Away